SoMeRTze/personal-blog/content/blog/AI/index.md

 ---
 title: Artificial Intelligence (AI)
 date: "2021-01-06T22:12:03.284Z"
 description: "Artificial intelligence (AI), is intelligence demonstrated by machines, unlike human intelligence, which involves consciousness and emotions.
-The distinction between the former and the latter categories is often revealed by chosen "
+The distinction between the former and the latter categories is often revealed by .."
 ---